 For each cluster, we computed a global average of the Z-scores (i.e. centred and scaled transformation) of their Proxi,DIdi,DIθi-features, and ordered them accordingly.
-Based on the definitions of the metrics (Joo et al., 2018), the cluster with the highest average was associated to partners-at-sea behaviour.
+Based on the definitions of the metrics (Joo et al., 2018), the cluster with the highest average was associated to partners at sea behaviour.

 The GMM fitted on pelagic pair trawlers (GMMpairtrawlers) was then used on each of the other fleets to classify their dyads, into the three identified groups.
 For each dyad i of the other fleets, we computed PZi=g∨Xi=xi for g={1,2,3} and assigned the dyad to the most plausible cluster.

+Using GMMs provided several advantages compared to other common clustering algorithms.
+Since it is a model-based clustering approach, we obtained posterior probabilities of belonging to each cluster; it is thus a probabilistic classification instead of a hard classification.
+The k-means algorithm can actually be seen as a particular case of a GMM: the former optimizes a loss function which could be seen as the negative log likelihood of a GMM with spherical shape and same variance among clusters (Bishop, 2006).
+The GMM fitted to the pair trawler data allowed for different variances and was not constrained to spherical structures, thus being more flexible than k-means.
+Moreover, the EM algorithm used to estimate the parameters in the GMM runs a k-mean algorithm to find a suitable starting point.

 Vessel and fleet characterisation

-We focused on the first group of each fleet, i.e. partners at sea.
+We focused on the dyads of each fleet classified as cluster one, i.e. partners at sea.
 Their relative importance in the fleets were represented by the proportions of vessels and dyads involved in the cluster.
 For each fleet, the social relationships between vessels that engaged at least once in partners at sea behaviour were visually represented as a social network (Scott, 1988; Jacoby and Freeman, 2016).
 The elements of the sociomatrix of the network, i.e. adjacency matrix, represented the number of partner-at-sea dyads between the vessels —that had at least one dyad in the cluster.
 The Fruchterman and Reingold algorithm was chosen to draw the graph.
 It positions the nodes of the graph in the space so that all edges are more or less equal length and there are as few crossing edges as possible, aiming at an aesthetic representation (Fruchterman and Reingold, 1991).
 The igraph package was used for this purpose (Csardi and Nepusz, 2006).

 We identified which and how many vessels were exclusive, i.e. only formed partners at sea with one vessel throughout the whole period of study.
 In the adjacency matrix this corresponded to the rows with 0 everywhere except once.
 To assess how exclusive were partnerships at the fleet level, a loyalty index was defined as the proportion of vessels that showed exclusiveness in partnership.
+For this calculation we excluded vessels with only one dyad in the group.

 All the R codes for partner-at-sea identification via GMMs and vessel and fleet characterisation are available at https://rociojoo.github.io/partners-at-sea (doi:10.5281/zenodo.4016377)